New York Mets: 2010s: Wilpon sells the team and fifth trip to the World Series

-2020s: Steve Cohen Era
+2020s: Steve Cohen era

-On January 16, 2020, Beltrán stepped down as manager before the start of the 2020 season due to his involvement in the Houston Astros sign stealing scandal.
+On January 16, 2020, Beltrán stepped down as manager before the start of the 2020 MLB season due to his involvement in the Houston Astros sign stealing scandal.
 Two days later, the Mets hired Luis Rojas as manager.
 The team finished the shortened 2020 season with a 26–34 record and a last-place finish in the NL East.

 On October 30, 2020, Steve Cohen became the majority owner of the Mets, owning 95% of the team, making him the current richest owner in baseball.
-He bought the team from the Wilpon family for $2.475 billion, with the Wilpons keeping the remaining 5%.
-On January 7, 2021, the Mets acquired pitcher Carlos Carrasco and all-star shortstop Francisco Lindor in a trade with the Cleveland Indians.
-On April 1, 2021, Lindor and the Mets agreed to an extension worth $341 million for the next 11 years.
-At the trade deadline, the Mets acquired All-star infielder & world series champion Javier Báez in trade with the Chicago Cubs.
+He bought the team from the Wilpon family for $2.4 billion, with the Wilpons keeping the remaining 5%.
+On January 7, 2021, the Mets acquired pitcher Carlos Carrasco and All-Star shortstop Francisco Lindor in a trade with the Cleveland Indians.
+On March 31, Lindor and the Mets agreed to a 10-year extension worth $341 million.
+At the trade deadline, the Mets acquired All-Star infielder & World Series champion Javier Báez in trade with the Chicago Cubs.
 The Mets finished third place in the NL East with an overall record of 77–85.

-On November 19, 2021, the Mets hired Billy Eppler as the new general manager.
-During the 2021–2022 off-season, the Mets signed free agents Nick Plummer, Starling Marte, Eduardo Escobar, and Mark Canha.
-On December 1, the Mets signed three-time Cy Young Award winner Max Scherzer with a three-year $130 million deal.
-On December 18, the Mets announced hiring Buck Showalter as their manager via owner Steve Cohen's Twitter account.
-On April 29, 2022, Tylor Megill, Drew Smith, Joely Rodríguez, Seth Lugo and Edwin Díaz pitched the second no-hitter in franchise history.
-At the trade deadline, the Mets added 1B/DH Daniel Vogelbach from the Pirates, OF Tyler Naquin from the Reds, and OF Darin Ruf from the Giants.
-On September 19, 2022 Jacob deGrom set a new MLB record by allowing three or less earned runs.
-On September 25, 2022 Pete Alonso broke the Mets single season RBI record which was previously set by former franchise stars Mike Piazza and David Wright.
-Also during the season, the Mets called up three of their top prospects Brett Baty, Mark Vientos, and Francisco Álvarez.
+On November 19, the Mets hired Billy Eppler as their new general manager.
+During the offseason, the Mets signed free agents Nick Plummer, Starling Marte, Eduardo Escobar, and Mark Canha.
+On December 1, the Mets signed three-time Cy Young Award winner Max Scherzer with a three-year, $130 million deal.
+On December 18, the Mets announced that they hired Buck Showalter as their new manager via owner Steve Cohen's Twitter account.

+On April 29, 2022, Tylor Megill, Drew Smith, Joely Rodríguez, Seth Lugo and Edwin Díaz pitched the second no-hitter in franchise history in a 3–0 win against the Philadelphia Phillies.
+On September 18, during a game against the Pittsburgh Pirates, Jacob deGrom set a new MLB record by allowing three or less earned runs in 40 consecutive games, breaking a record that was held by Jim Scott for over 100 years.